Collaberg School: 1967-1970

 In June 1967 Dr. Leo Koch stepped down as school director and became coordinator for Vietnam Summer, a national anti-war canvassing project.
 Vera Williams and Jack Carson became co-directors of Collaberg.
 Vera had been a co-founder of the school and remained with the school throughout its tenure.
 A talented and creative artist, she would go on to become a prominent author/illustrator of children's books such as "A Chair for My Mother."
 Jack Carson and his then wife Kate who began as the first boarding house parents in 1963.
 Jack had served in the army and attended Dartmouth College for a few years, then worked as a farmer for a while.
 Jack did much of the maintenance work at Collaberg and taught students hands on skills like carpentry.
 Radical ideas had great appeal for Jack and he was enamored with the writings of Paul Goodman.
 Jack led the students in the reading and study of Goodman's novel "Empire City."
 The class culminated in a field trip to visit Goodman in his home in New Hampshire and discuss the book.
 In 1970 students staged a performance of "Dido and Aeneas" directed by Sheila Schonbrun.
 On several occasions during these years students and staff joined protest marches against the Vietnam War in Washington, D.C.
 The school described its philosophy: "We believe in letting our children develop at their own pace, intellectually and emotionally--allowing each person to decide what he wants to learn and how, free of pressure to conform."

-A Place of Fun and Wonder

-The School was a bit like a circus, a place of fun and wonder, seemingly on a different planet from the standard school of its time.
-In place of students sitting in rows at desks, a visitor might find students running through the woods laughing, see a long-haired boy with a peanut butter sandwich in his mouth swinging 30 feet in the air from a tire swing, find a goat roaming the premises, find a student in tattered blue jeans playing a guitar on the porch, and see a small child looking a bit like a circus clown in a nightgown running around with catsup on her face.